glowconsortium/v1consortium/hugo-site/content/privacy.md

 ## Introduction

-At FleetOps, we take your privacy seriously.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our fleet management platform and services.
+At V1 Consortium, we take your privacy seriously.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our compliance and screening services platform.

-This policy applies to all users of FleetOps, including fleet managers, drivers, dispatchers, and other authorized personnel within your organization.
+This policy applies to all users of V1 Consortium services, including employers, HR managers, DERs, employees, and other authorized personnel within your organization.
+We are committed to protecting sensitive medical and personal information in accordance with HIPAA and other applicable privacy laws.

 ---